 - 1. Refinement and maintenance of recently updated travel model: In 2016-2018, SKATS employed staff from Metro to help update the travel model using data from the 2010 Household Activity Survey.
-Activities for FY 2019-2020 will focus on additional validation work of the updated model in order to make it available for planning studies, as well as producing model results to support the development of the 2019/2020 update to the TIP. - 2.
+Activities for FY 2020-2021 will focus on sensitivity testing of the updated model, exploring implementation of a commercial vehicle/freight component to the model, identifying post-processors or other tools to enhance the evaluation of environmental justice impacts from proposed projects, as well as producing model results to support the corridor and subarea planning efforts described in Section II.c above. - 2.
 Work on Next-Generation model and data: Efforts have been underway for several years to research and define the structure and data required for the next version of the travel demand model.
 Activities that will continue for this UPWP period include: - a.
-Continue ongoing coordination work with ODOT and their contractors and other MPOs on the development of the statewide model (and its connection with urban area model) and incorporating transportation data from the 2010 Oregon Household Activity Survey analysis (See IV.D below) into existing and future travel demand models. - b.
-Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models.
-This could include the movement to a "population synthesizer" as a way to specify the characteristics of household used as model input. - c.
+Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models. - b.
 Investigate and discuss with ODOT, the other MPOs in the state, and the regional partners the appropriateness and usefulness of alternative modeling structures (such as a person activity or tour model) for a future regional travel demand model.

-Products, such as maps and tables of model results, will be produced as required by any on-going planning study.
+- Products, such as maps and tables of model results, will be produced as required by any on-going planning study. - Updates to the regional travel demand forecasting model, as necessary, to reflect changes in the network, input data or model components or post-processors.